Optimal Dynamic Fees in Automated Market Makers: Introduction

 As shown by \citet{milionis2024automated}, loss-versus-rebalancing can be partially or fully hedged through the collection of fees.
 Thus, the problem of determining optimal fees for AMMs has been an important issue since the early stages of research in this area. \citet{evans2021optimalfees} focused on how to find optimal fees for geometric mean market makers (G3Ms) while \citet{fritsch2021noteoptimalfees} studied how to determine optimal fees in a setting of multiple liquidity pools competing with each other for trade volume. \citet{he2024optimaldesignautomatedmarket} determined the optimal fee structure for a liquidity provider who allocates their capital between an automated market maker (AMM) and centralized trading venues.
 However, these works only address the problem of finding constant static fees. \citet{sabate2023variablefees} address the loss-versus-rebalancing problem by setting dynamic fees although no optimality is established. \citet{Hasbrouck2022} found how higher fees on decentralised exchanges (DEX) can increase trading volume because higher fees attract more liquidity providers and boost the inventory in the DEX.
 Recently, \cite{aqsha2025equilibriumrewardliquidityproviders} solve a stochastic leader-follower game between the AMM and the liquidity providers in the venue.
 They find that under the equilibrium contract, the liquidity providers have incentives to add liquidity to the pool only when higher liquidity on average attracts more noise trading.
 In their work, the fee that the venue charges is proportional to the trade size.

-In this study, we address the problem of determining optimal dynamic fees for AMMs.
-As argued in \citet{Cao2023}, the fees should adjust dynamically in order to reflect market conditions.
+In this paper, we address the problem of determining optimal dynamic fees for AMMs.
+As argued in \citet{Cao2023}, fees should adjust dynamically in order to reflect market conditions.
 With the recent introduction of Uniswap v4, the implementation of dynamic fees is now possible.
-Setting optimal fees is crucial because fees are the primary incentive for liquidity providers to engage with the AMM as they help offset losses from impermanent loss.
+Setting optimal fees is crucial because fees are the primary incentive for liquidity providers to engage with the AMM, as they help offset losses from impermanent loss.
 As a result, a platform that optimizes fee collection can better compensate liquidity providers and, in turn, strengthen its overall market position.

-Inspired by the work on market making by \citet{zbMATH05278232},\footnote{For a comprehensive exposition of the market making problem and its generalisation see the monographs by \citet{zbMATH06459781} and \citet{zbMATH06550567}.} we formulate a stochastic control problem in which the venue aims to maximize the total fees collected in a liquidity pool consisting of two assets: a risky asset $ Y $ and a riskless asset $ X $.
-The control processes are $ \feeLTsells $ and $\feeLTbuys $, representing the fees charged for selling and buying asset $ Y $, respectively.\footnote{We choose $ \feeLTsells $ for \emph{plus} and $\feeLTbuys $ for \emph{minus} because the quantity of asset $Y$ in the pool increases after a trade that pays $\feeLTsells$ and decreases after a trade that pays $\feeLTbuys$.} These fees influence the exchange rate faced by liquidity takers: buying $Y$ requires paying more of asset $X$, while selling $Y$ yields less of asset $X$.
-This, in turn, affects the order flow.
-We model sell and buy orders using two point processes,$\{ \ppsell_{t} \}_{t \in [0,T]} $ and $ \{ \ppbuy_{t} \}_{t \in [0,T]} $, with controlled stochastic intensities of the form:
+Inspired by the market-making framework of \citet{zbMATH05278232},\footnote{For a comprehensive exposition of the market-making problem and its generalizations, see the monographs by \citet{zbMATH06459781} and \citet{zbMATH06550567}.} we formulate a stochastic control problem in which the venue aims to maximize the total fees collected in a liquidity pool consisting of two assets: a risky asset $Y$ and a riskless asset $X$.

+The control processes are $\feeLTsells$ and $\feeLTbuys$, representing the fees charged when liquidity takers sell and buy asset $Y$, respectively.\footnote{We choose $\feeLTsells$ for \emph{plus} and $\feeLTbuys$ for \emph{minus} because the quantity of asset $Y$ in the pool increases after a trade that pays $\feeLTsells$ and decreases after a trade that pays $\feeLTbuys$.} These fees affect the exchange rate faced by liquidity takers: buying $Y$ requires paying more of asset $X$, while selling $Y$ yields less of asset $X$.
+We assume that the order flow is generated by two types of market participants: noise traders and arbitrageurs.
+Noise traders submit buy and sell orders for reasons that are independent of the fees set by the AMM.
+Their order flow is therefore modeled through jump processes with exogenous intensities.
+Arbitrageurs, instead, react to discrepancies between the AMM exchange rates and the price available on a centralized venue.